Cohomology classes of interval positroid varieties and a conjecture of Liu: A counterexample to Liu's conjecture

 \begin{defn} The \emph{diagram variety} $X_D$ of $D$ is $\overline{X_D^\circ}$, the closure being in the Zariski topology. \end{defn}

-Notice that $X_D^{\circ}$ is an open dense subset of $X_D$ isomorphic to $\mathbb{C}^{k(n-k)-|D|}$.
-In particular, it is irreducible, so $X_D$ is also irreducible and has codimension $|D|$.
+Notice that $X_D^{\circ}$ is an open dense subset of $X_D$ isomorphic to $\mathbb{C}^{k(n-k)-\#D}$.
+In particular, it is irreducible, so $X_D$ is also irreducible and has codimension $\#D$.

-We now describe a representation of $S_{|D|}$ associated to each diagram $D$.
-Say $|D| = m$ for convenience.
-A \emph{bijective filling} of $D$ is a bijection $T : D \to [m]$.
-The symmetric group $S_m$ acts on bijective fillings of $D$ by permuting entries.
-Fix a bijective filling $T$ of $D$.
-Let $R(T)$ denote the group of permutations $\sigma \in S_m$ for which $i, \sigma(i)$ are always in the same row of $T$.
-Let $C(T)$ be the analogous subgroup with ``row'' replaced by ``column''.
+We now describe a representation of $S_{D}$ associated to each diagram $D$.
+Let $R(D)$ denote the group of permutations $\sigma \in S_D$ for which $b$ and $\sigma(b)$ are in the same row for any $b \in D$.
+Let $C(D)$ be the analogous subgroup with ``row'' replaced by ``column''.

 \begin{defn} The \emph{Specht module} of $D$ is the left ideal